HackerExperience/notes/tutorial/usage_phabricator_en.md

 ## Herald
-Com o Herald, podemos configurar diversas regras de notificação para modificações no Phabricator.
-Para acessa-lo, procure-o na lista de aplicativos.
+With Herald, we can setup notification rules for events, like modifications, new posts etc.

 ![](common/applications.png)

 ![](herald/list.png)

 ### Creating a new rule
-Para criar uma nova regra, clique no botão superior direito `Create Herald Rule`
+To create a new rule, click `Create Herald Rule` un the upper-right side.

 ![](herald/create_button.png)

-Nesse exemplo, criaremos uma regra para nos notificar via email toda vez que houver um commit com a mensagem contendo a palavra `bug`

-No primeiro formulário, selecione a opção `Commits` e clique em `Continue`.
+In this example, we'll be creating a new rule to notify us everytime someone makes a commit with the word `bug`

+In the first form, select the option `Commit` and click `Continue`.

 ![](herald/rule_commits.png)

-Como só queremos nos notificar, selecione a opção `Personal`.
+As we just want to send notifications to ourselves, select the option `Personal`.

 ![](herald/rule_personal.png)

-Em `Rule Name`, dê um nome para a notificação, no exemplo usarei `CommitBug`.
+In `Rule Name`, give a name to the notification, in this example I'll give it the name `CommitBug`.

 ![](herald/rule_name.png)

-Em conditions, escolhemos "When **all of** ...", já que queremos que nos notifique para todos os commits.
-Nos campos seguintes, escolha respectivamente: `Commit message`, `contains` e, no campo de texto, digite `bug`.
-Para criar a condição, clique em `New Condition`.
+In `Conditions`, select "When **all of** ...", since we want to be notified for every commit.
+In the remaining fields, select respectively: `Commit message`, `contains` and type `bug`.
+To create the condition, click `New Condition`.
 ![](herald/rule_condition.png)

-Agora, na seção `Action`, selecione `Send me a email` e, em seguida, no botão `New Action`
+Now, in the `Action` section, select `Send me an email` and then click `New Action`.

 ![](herald/rule_action.png)

-Com tudo feito, clique em `Save Rule` e você será redirecionado para a página da regra recém-criada.
+With everything done, click `Save Rule` and you'll be redirected to the newly created page.

 ![](herald/save.png)